sumayyamanji/climate_policy_rag/reports/01_Introduction.md

 Since we were working sequentially, we divided up the workload fairly, based on everyone's exam schedules.

 **First: Toscane**
-* Setting up format, README.md and main pipeline for the project
+* Setting up format, README.md, items.py and main pipeline for the project
 * Scraping CAT website and storing it
-* And documenting the above
+* Quantitativa analysis

 **Second: Max**
 * Finalising and polishing scraping + cleaning.